rust-embedded/rust-raspberrypi-OS-tutorials/11_virtual_memory/README.md

    for composing a high-level data structure that describes the kernel's virtual memory layout:
    `memory::mmu::KernelVirtualLayout`.
-2. The `BSP` part: `src/bsp/raspberrypi/memory/mmu.rs` contains a static instance of `KernelVirtualLayout` and makes it accessible throug the function `bsp::memory::mmu::virt_mem_layout()`.
+2. The `BSP` part: `src/bsp/raspberrypi/memory/mmu.rs` contains a static instance of `KernelVirtualLayout` and makes it accessible through the function `bsp::memory::mmu::virt_mem_layout()`.
 3. The `aarch64` part: `src/_arch/aarch64/memory/mmu.rs` contains the actual `MMU` driver.
 It picks up the `BSP`'s high-level `KernelVirtualLayout` and maps it using a `64 KiB` granule.